mfuentesg/flagstruct/README.md

 1. Default values may be provided by appending ",default=value" to the struct tag
 2. Required values may be marked by appending ",required" to the struct tag
-3. `flagstruct` does not work on structs without exported fields (including one that contains no `flag` tags at all)
+3. `flagstruct` will ignore every unexported struct field (including one that contains no `flag` tags at all)
 4. You can't use `default` and `required` in the same annotation

 ## Getting started

-Define a struct with `flag` annotation

 ### Installation